utku-norman/justhink-ros/README.md

 git clone https://github.com/utku-norman/justhink-ros.git
 ```

-4) For the dependencies, create a new Python [virtual environment](https://docs.python.org/3/tutorial/venv.html) and activate it.
-Do so in the same folder.
-Note that the folder name `venv` is [git-ignored](https://git-scm.com/docs/gitignore)):
+4) For the dependencies, create a new Python [virtual environment](https://docs.python.org/3/tutorial/venv.html) and activate it; do so in the same folder.
+Note that the folder name `.venv` is [git-ignored](https://git-scm.com/docs/gitignore)):
 ```
 cd ~/catkin_ws/src/justhink-ros